Arborek is small tourist village in Raja Ampat.

-Soaking in the beauty of Arborek
+Soaking in the beauty

 After getting a feel of the village, I sat on the beach watching the children play in the sand.
 Tourists were busy stepping in and out of the sea.
 It was a perfect location to take pictures.
-The people of Aroborek have learned to pose with panache.
+The people have learned to pose with panache.
 Some tourists were snorkeling near the pier.
 Everyone had picked up their own way to enjoy this slice of heaven in Raja Ampat.